Taleb1423/Market-App/README.md

-Please follow the instructions inside Readme.txt to run the Application
+Please follow the instructions inside Read me.txt to run the Web and Desktop Application